...

 I like building and growing simple yet powerful products for the world and the worldwide web.

 As important as an introduction is to a speech presentation, the end of your presentation is what you leave your audience with.
-Being able to give a proper presentation thank you address is a helpful public speaking skill.
+Giving a proper presentation thank you address is a helpful public speaking skill.

 When is it appropriate to simply say “thank you” and close your presentation?